-Because Jesus Christ is the ultimate authority in the church, this allows each individual congregation within the United Church of Christ to be independent from one another, not bound by a single creed or statement of faith.
-Because each individual congregation is independent from one another, our individual churches are not bound by the edicts of a national body.
+The UCC recognizes Jesus Christ to be the ultimate authority in the Church.
+Because Christ is recognized as the head of the church, each individual congregation within the United Church of Christ is independent from one another, not bound by a single creed or statement of faith, nor are individual churches bound by the edicts of a national body.
 While the General Synod is a gathering of different congregations and churches, it does not speak for all of our churches, but it does speak to our churches.
 This concept of individual church polity is one of the defining features of our denomination.